onyedikachi-david/pegasus-finance/README.md

 ## Conclusion

-The VaultManager project provides a foundational platform for leveraging Canto assets in a secure and flexible manner.
+The Pegasus finance provides a foundational platform for leveraging Canto assets in a secure and flexible manner.
 It demonstrates the potential of smart contracts to revolutionize financial services by offering decentralized, transparent, and efficient solutions.